 Defensive Rebounds In Basketball

 A defensive rebound is a rebound caught by a defensive player on the other team.
-It's called a defensive rebound because the team that is defending and rebounded the ball is on defense.
-Defensive players can either dribble the ball towards the frontcourt or pass after rebounding depending on how many of the opposition players are around them.
+It's called a defensive rebound because the team that is defending rebounded the ball.
+Defensive players can either dribble the ball towards the frontcourt or pass after rebounding depending on how many of the opposition's players are around them.

 Defensive Rebound Percentage